nvda-es/devguides_translation/original_docs/w10addoninternals.md

 * Automation ID.
 * UIA class name.
 * For controller for event, the list of objects the given control depends on.

+In case of notification events, NVDA records event parameters from the event handler method itself.

 #### Looping selectors